The Emma Lazarus Institute — Est. 2023

 • Abrahamic Summit programming

-• Academic curriculum (Na'eh Framework)
+• Academic curriculum (Accords Framework)

 • Digital influencer training